 Speaking of smooth zooming, this lens is absolutely fabulous for video work.

 The Sony 18-105mm F4 features optical image stabilization, which works just as well as you’d expect from an OEM Sony lens.

 The stabilization combined with the versatile focal range and smooth zooming system (plus fast/silent AF) makes this lens an absolute godsend for video shooters.

 My Final Thoughts

-Before we round out this review, I want to present a couple alternatives.
+This lens is pretty much in a league of its own, but before we round out this review, I want to present a couple alternatives.

 The image quality, however, is incredibly hit or miss depending on the focal length, aperture is variable, and the build quality doesn’t quite match up.

-The zoom range is a bit less versatile, but you gain better image quality and a brighter max aperture.
+The zoom range is a bit less versatile, but you gain great image quality and a brighter max aperture.